-- Strengthen visitor attraction and experience. - · Support and encourage investment and enterprise. - Improve healthy eating and physical activity. - Stop family violence against women and children. - · Reduce the incidence of alcohol and other drug related harm. - Create socially connected and supported communities.

-- Percentage of people who volunteer in the community. - Participation in the Maternal Child Health service. - · Number of permitted festivals and events in the Alpine Shire. - Visitor numbers. - · Increase in small business and light industry in the Shire.
+STRATEGIES Strengthen visitor attraction and experience.
+Support and encourage investment and enterprise.
+Improve healthy eating and physical activity.
+Stop family violence against women and children.
+Reduce the incidence of alcohol and other drug related harm.
+Create socially connected and supported communities.
+STRATEGIC We will track our performance in terms of: INDICATORS Percentage of people who volunteer in the community. • Participation in the Maternal Child Health service.
+Number of permitted festivals and events in the Alpine Shire.
+Visitor numbers.
+Increase in small business and light industry in the Shire.
+PROJECTS During this Council term, we will: AND SERVICES Build strong partnerships to implement the Municipal Public Health Wellbeing Plan Action Plan.
+Deliver the Learners to Probationary (L2P) driving program.
+Review Maternal and Child Health Service.
+Support events and community programs.
+Promote Alpine Shire as a destination of choice for visitors.

-- Build strong partnerships to implement the Municipal Public Health Wellbeing Plan Action Plan. - Deliver the Learners to Probationary (L2P) driving program. - Review Maternal and Child Health Service. - Support events and community programs. - Promote Alpine Shire as a destination of choice for visitors. - Provide support and advice to encourage investment and strengthen our economy. - · Deliver the Community Grants Program.
+- Provide support and advice to encourage investment and strengthen our economy. - Deliver the Community Grants Program.

-Note: Strategic Resource Plan will be updated following adoption of the 2019/20 Budget
+Mine Management